duket013/Blackjack-Project---Udemy/README.md

 # Blackjack-Project---Udemy
-First long project working on functions, game logic and classes solo.
+# First long(for me) project working on functions, game logic and classes on my own.
 Definitely needs to be cleaned up especially around the game logic point!